tmutton/AzContactForm/README.md

 Click the button "Deploy to Azure".

-[Deploy to azure button]

-This will send you to deploy.azure.com where you'll be presented with
+This will send you to deploy.azure.com where you'll be presented with a screen to setup and deploy the resource to your subscription.

 ## Visual Studio
 Clone this repo and open up the solution in Visual Studio (version >= 15.3 and Visual Studio 2017 Tools for Azure Functions installed).